 How to write a synopsis.
 With a workshop and feedback from Aisha.

-A live workshop with the Aisha and a top literary agent, focussing on the synopsis, letter and 1st page, and with last questions, tips, advice on querying and what to do once you hit send.
+A live workshop with the Aisha and Lucy Irvine of PFD, focussing on the synopsis, letter and 1st page, and with last questions, tips, advice on querying and what to do once you hit send.